p0pkern/spotifyPlaylistServer/README.md

 Hello,

+My name is Chris Peterman and I am a Computer Science college student at Oregon State University.
+I'm in my final year of school and will graduate Spring 2022.

 Creates a server that accepts a single theme tag and returns a random playlist using the Spotify Api.

 ## Installation - Server